-QLab Director Norbert Linke at Quantum.Tech World 2026
+QLab Director Norbert Linke discusses quantum technology at Quantum.Tech World 2026

-On Thursday, June 25, National Quantum Laboratory (QLab) Director Norbert Linke joined the Nexus X stage at Quantum.Tech World 2026 to discuss the practical realities of deploying advanced quantum capabilities.
+On Thursday, June 25, National Quantum Laboratory (QLab) Director Norbert Linke took the stage at Quantum.Tech World 2026 to discuss the practicalities of deploying advanced quantum systems.

 The panel discussion, titled "From lab to enterprise, how is emerging tech actually being used?," brought together leaders from government, research, and global enterprise.
 Moderated by Dr. Fern Watson of the UK’s Financial Conduct Authority, the session featured Prof. Linke alongside John Licata (Innovation Officer, ServiceNow), Dino Cataldo Dell'Accio (Deputy CEO, UN Joint Staff Pension Fund), Wendy Shaw (Associate Lab Director, Pacific Northwest National Laboratory), and Susan Gregurick (Associate Director for Data Science, National Institute of Health).